Shruti-Richa/netflix-frontend-clone/readme.md

 This repository contains the frontend code for a Netflix clone web application, built using **HTML**, **CSS**, and **JavaScript**.
 The project mimics the look and functionality of Netflix, offering a user-friendly interface with responsive design and interactive features.

-## Live Demo

-You can view the live demo of the project [here](https://shruti-richa.github.io/netflix-frontend-clone/).

 ## Features